easegress-io/easegress/doc/cluster_design.md

 	when a node down, the others in the same group share responsibility of the death one, the behavior to users is the same.

 ## API Specification
-As usual, we choose common RESTful HTTP API to administrate clustering.
+As usual, we choose common RESTful HTTP API to administrate cluster.
 Here we just give two typical demos.

 ### Check Metadata
 ```shell